lanl/scout/README.md

 # The Scout Programming Language

+The Scout toolchain is still very much a *work-in-progress* and the documentation and source are both under active development.
+We use 64-bit Mac OS X 10.9.X and Linux systems (primarily the LTS releases of Ubuntu / Linux Mint) as our primary development platforms.
+In addition to these primary platforms our nightly regression systems test the following:

 Scout is open-source software.
 Los Alamos National Security, LLC (LANS) owns the copyright to Scout.
 The license is BSD-like with a "modifications must be indicated" clause.
 See the [LICENSE](http://github.com/pmccormick/scout/blob/master/License.md) file for the full details.